-Given these sorts of developments, it makes sense to identify and examine interactions between the land and data grabs.
-Hitherto, however, the dynamics at work in the expansion of PA and specifically its relationship with 'big data,' the digital economy, and the data revolution have not received attention in debates about the emergence of a global land grab - although 'big data' has emerged in analyses of the 'rush' to write about it (e.g. see Zoomers, Gekker and Schafer 2016; also Oya 2013b).
+Given these sorts of developments, it makes sense to identify and examine interactions between the data and land grabs.
+Hitherto, however, the dynamics at work in the expansion of PA and specifically its relationship with 'big data', the digital economy, and the data revolution have not received attention in debates about the emergence of a global land grab - although 'big data' has emerged in analyses of the 'rush' to write about it (e.g. see Zoomers, Gekker, and Schafer 2016; also Oya 2013).

-Yet, in Millar's (2015) fascinating research on a 'bio-ethanol plantation covering 40,000 hectares of agricultural land in the rural north of Sierra Leone' (6), one key dynamic is highlighted which connects fruitfully with the materials I have been grappling with in this paper.
-Specifically, Millar flags the importance to contemporary investors of land registers, surveys, and maps, as well as digital knowledge in the form of satellite imagery, GPS coordinates, and Geographic Information Systems (GIS).
+Yet in Millar's (2016) fascinating research on a 'bio-ethanol plantation covering 40,000 hectares of agricultural land in the rural north of Sierra Leone' (6), one key dynamic is high-lighted which connects fruitfully with the materials I have been grappling with in this paper.
+Specifically, Millar flags the importance to contemporary investors of land registers, surveys and maps, as well as digital knowledge in the form of satellite imagery, GPS coordinates and geographic information systems (GIS).
 The company's use of these materials and data flows, Millar finds, 'contributed to the diffusion of corporate power over local land and people [by dissociating] information regarding land from the dynamic social contexts in which it is located [and thereby serving] to marginalize local people from the operation of power' (15).
-Thus, whereas land grabs in the colonial period were cartographically-oriented to document altitude, the flow of rivers, the variability in soils, and the potential existence of mineral deposits (e.g. see Scott 1998), land grabs in the 21st century pivot on digital knowledge.
+Regarding similar contexts, Li (2015) draws attention to processes of 'assembling', whereby information, knowledge and data (about area, crops, yields) are used as a form of 'inscription' to render land investible, which then allows investors to more effectively calculate risk and develop strategies to put investment plans into place.
+At issue here is 'asset-making', which requires that investors can make assessments based on data about soil quality or the availability of water (Visser 2017); as new portions of land enter into contemporary financial calculations - as they are viewed, assessed and exchanged in distant markets - there is a growing need for, and increased importance of, data.
+Thus, whereas land grabs in the colonial period were cartographically oriented to document altitude, the flow of rivers, the variability in soils and the potential existence of mineral deposits (e.g. see Scott 1998), land grabs in the twenty-first century will pivot on digital knowledge.
 Putting investment plans into place today - knowing where to go, what to expect to find there, what the lay of the land will be like, what constitutes the terrain - requires data (for example, for the simple purpose of using computer-aided design (CAD) software to build warehouses, offices, or model transportation or other flows of materials).
 Land grabbing needs data.